 Net income per unit applicable to limited partners (including subordinated unitholders) is computed by dividing limited partners' interest in net income attributable to OCI Resources LP, after deducting the general partner's interest and any incentive distributions, by the weighted average number of outstanding common and subordinated units.
 Our net income is allocated to the general partner and limited partners in accordance with their respective partnership percentages, after giving effect to priority income allocations for incentive distributions, if any, to our general partner, pursuant to our partnership agreement.
 Earnings in excess of distributions are allocated to the general partner and limited partners based on their respective ownership interests.
 Payments made to our unitholders are determined in relation to actual distributions declared and are not based on the net income allocations used in the calculation of net income per unit.
-For the three and six months ended June 30, 2014, the weighted-average number of units outstanding were 9,778,744 common units and 9,775,500 subordinated units.

 In addition to the common and subordinated units, we have also identified the general partner interest and incentive distribution rights ("IDRs") as participating securities and use the two-class method when calculating the net income per unit applicable to limited partners, which is based on the weighted-average number of common units outstanding during the period.
-Basic and diluted net income per unit applicable to limited partners are the same because we do not have any potentially dilutive units outstanding.
+Basic and diluted net income per unit applicable to limited partners are the same because our dilutive and anti-dilutive units outstanding were immaterial for the period.